-But here again, we see an example where an important concept of redemption has been forced to revision in the mind of much of the modern Church.
-And, it has been done merely to accommodate this errant belief in the impotency and non-responsibility of the believer.
+But, here again, we see just another example of an important concept of redemption being forced to revision in the mind of much of the modern Church.
+And again, it has been done merely to accommodate this errant belief in the impotency and non-responsibility of the believer.

 Now, The Impact on Righteousness

 According to the authentic redemptive plan, the believer actually experiences two kinds of righteousness in the redemptive process.
-The first is the imputed righteousness, mentioned earlier.
-And the second is a reality-based righteousness empowered by the Living Christ living within the believer.
+The first is that “assigned” or “Imputed Righteousness,” flowing out of the Cross of Christ, which explained earlier.
+And the second is a “Reality-based Righteousness” empowered by the Living Christ, living within the believer.

 For us to expose the believer’s Christ-expanded potential for righteousness is really just a matter of continuing our discussion from the last few paragraphs on the nature of faith and the good works which true faith naturally generates.